-Flat roofs are common across Hertfordshire and work well when the right system is chosen and installed properly.
+Flat roofs are common across Hertfordshire and work well when the right system is chosen and installed properly by a flat roofing specialist.
 Modern materials like EPDM rubber, GRP fibreglass, and high-performance felt can last for decades if drainage, insulation, and detailing are done correctly.
 Early inspections and timely repairs help avoid leaks, water damage, and costly replacements.

-Flat roofs are everywhere across Hertfordshire.
-You see them on rear extensions, garages, dormers, bay windows, and commercial buildings.
+Flat roofs are everywhere across Hertfordshire, and our roofers in Hertfordshire see them on rear extensions, garages, dormers, bay windows, and commercial buildings.
 When they’re done properly, a flat roof can last for decades.
 When they’re rushed or poorly installed, they become a constant source of leaks and stress.

 This guide explains how flat roofing really works, the materials used in Hertfordshire homes, common problems we see, and how to decide whether a flat roof needs repairing or replacing.